-"They [Nadav and Avihu] brought before G-d a foreign fire which He had not commanded them to bring."
+"Aharon's sons Nadav and Avihu each took a fire pan and placed fire and incense upon it.
+They brought before G-d a foreign fire which He had not commanded them."
 (10:1)

 The dedication of the Tabernacle was such a holy act that an incredible revelation of G-dliness was manifest at that time.
 Seeing this, Nadav and Avihu thought that the time had come to bring a complete rectification for the sin of the golden calf, which had been caused by the mixed multitude.
 Now that G-dliness was drawn back into the world, Nadav and Avihu thought they could ignite a "fire" - a total eradication of the forces of evil from the world.
 But the time was not yet ripe for this rectification, and their fire was considered a "foreign" fire that consumed them instead.